The reasoning.json Protocol

 }

-The Agentic Reasoning Protocol does not replace any existing standard.
-It fills a gap that no other standard addresses: reasoning control.
+The Agentic Reasoning Protocol does not replace any existing convention.
+It fills a gap that no other protocol addresses: reasoning control.

 robots.txt Crawler access control